flashlin/Samples/torch-qa/fine-tune/data-user/sbotop.md

 * To remove an event or league, simply click on the star icon of the particular event or league once again.
 * Alternatively, you can remove events and leagues by making changes to your favourites list and saving the changes.

+Question: What currencies does SBOTOP support?
+Answer: The currencies available depend on your SBOTOP account's licence and your country of residence.
+* AUD
+* CAD
+* EUR
+* GBP
+* HKD
+* IDR
+* JPY
+* KRW
+* MYR
+* NOK
+* NZD
+* RMB
+* SEK
+* THB
+* VND
+* ZAR

+Question: What’s your position to players using arbitrage betting?
+Answer: Arbitrage betting involves placing bets on every possible outcome of an event to lock in a guaranteed arbitrage profit regardless of the outcome.
+This is achieved by exploiting odds differences between bookmakers.

+Please note that arbitrage betting is deemed a breach of our Terms and Conditions.
+In the event where an unusual access is done on an account, SBOTOP reserves the right to take any necessary action as defined in our Terms and Conditions.